smkent/monoscad/README.md

 [![bulbasaur0 on Printables][printables-profile-badge]][printables-profile]

 A monorepository for my [OpenSCAD][openscad] models and remixes.
-Finished models are also [published on Printables][printables-profile].
+Print-ready models are also [published on Printables][printables-profile].

 ## Setup